-Roots dating back, over four generations from Italy, to the USA, when nonno Santo opened, the Stony Brook Restaurant and Hotel in Long Island, NY that tragically, burned in a fire.
-Santo moved his young family, to Miami, FL, for a fresh start.
+-- Roots dating back over four generations from Italy to the USA.
+When nonno Santo opened his first Hotel and Restaurant in Stony Brook, Long Island, NY that tragically burned in a fire.
+Moved his young family to Miami, FL, for a fresh start.
 Where Tony, Mast' Antonio, Santo affectionately, called his son.
-As a young boy fished in the Miami River, roller-skated to the local grocery store for family and neighbors, rode his pony amongst the stunning waterways.
-Likewise, backdrops of construction and prohibition, when the city allowed gambling and lax regulation, propelled thousands migrating from the north US, to downtown Miami.
+As a youngster, roller-skated to the local grocery store for family and neighbors, rode his pony, and fished in the Miami River amongst stunning waterways and backdrops of construction.
+When the city allowed gambling and lax regulation propelling abundant migration, from the north USA to downtown Miami, Fl.

-Capitalizing, on opening the first Italian establishment on 1st Avenue, and Brickell, Santo called, the Empire Bar & Grill.
-Later adapting the name, Allegro to entice new customers, Santo introduced, ‘Small Plates.’
-Delicious samplings of the menu, handed out to patrons enthusiastically, waiting to dine.
-Additionally, providing a harmonious, lively place with local musicians entertaining his guests, hence, the name, ‘Allegro’ was born, and the next generation of family owned, Restaurants and Bars.
+Opening the first Italian establishment, on 1st Avenue and Brickell, called the Empire Bar & Grill.
+Later adapting the name, Allegro, introducing ‘Small Plates.’
+Delicious samplings of Santo’s menu handed out to patrons enthusiastically, waiting to dine.
+Enjoying harmonious vibes from live bands and local musicians entertaining the guests.
+Hence, the name, ‘Allegro,’ was born, and the next generation of family-owned restaurants, and bars.